tophercf/example-petstore-openapi-generator/README.md

 Utilize this for front end development or testing the apis.
 Includes interfaces and type intellisense for request method signatures and response payloads.

-`client` will house the majority of the generated code - a custom class on top stores the information with custom code that can inherit the base implementations (generated code).
+`client` will house the majority of the generated code.
+- a custom class can sit on top and provide helpers and base config setup (login and authorization helpers, setting headers and middleware, etc)
+- this has not been implemented, but you would make a custom class and inherit api.ts in `client`

 `__tests__` outline some basic usage of the generated client.